LPCIC/coq-elpi/apps/derive/README.md

 ## Writing a new derivation

 A derivation is made of:
+- a file implementing the derivation
 - a data base to carry some state
-- a file implementing the derivation
 - a stand alone command
 - a hook in the main derive procedure

+At the light of that, here a typical derivation file `myder.v`.
+The first section
+loads the standard derive code and declares the dependency the external file `myder.elpi`.
+The file `derive_hook.elpi` contains a few data types needed in order to register the derivation in the main derive loop.

 ```coq
 From elpi.apps.derive Extra Dependency "derive_hook.elpi" as derive_hook.